 Survey of graduates' employment

 FI graduates are valued in practice, their average gross starting salary in the last few years is more than 45,000 CZK, according to a survey of all levels of study.
 More about the employment of graduates

 We are preparing more information about graduates for you.

-In the Study Catalog you will find lists of compulsory and compulsory optional subjects and a recommended course of study.
+In the study catalog you will find lists of compulsory and optional subjects and a recommended course of study.

-Specializations are curricula that set conditions for completion, such as compulsory subjects.
+Specializations are study plans that set out the conditions for graduation, such as compulsory subjects.

-Specialization introduces students to methods of solving problems that are computationally demanding on classical computers.
-The graduates will also be familiar with the principles, advantages and limitations of non-classical computing systems such as neural networks or quantum computers.
+The specialization will acquaint students with methods of solving problems that are computationally demanding on classical computers.
+Graduates will also be introduced to the principles, advantages and limitations of non-classical computer systems such as neural networks or quantum computers.

-Specialization is focused on formal methods for modeling, analyzing, testing and verifying computer programs, which are a key part of the development of modern software systems.
-Students will acquire the necessary theoretical basis in the field of formal methods, a deeper insight into the principles of modern verification tools and a set of practically oriented skills useful in working in teams responsible for quality assurance of software products.
+The specialization is focused on formal methods for modeling, analysis, testing and verification of computer programs, which are a key part of the development of modern software systems.
+Students will gain the necessary theoretical basis in the field of formal methods, a deeper insight into the principles of modern verification tools and a set of practically oriented skills usable in working in teams responsible for ensuring the quality of software products.

-Specialization provides a deeper insight into the paradigms of modern programming languages and the structure of their compilers.
-Graduates are able to choose the optimal programming tools for a given type of application and can quickly acquire new programming languages.
+The specialization provides a deeper insight into the paradigms of modern programming languages and the structure of their compilers.
+Graduates are able to choose the optimal programming tools for a given type of application and are able to quickly learn new programming languages.